 After leading the field in the defence of homosexual rights at various international medical congresses throughout the 1920s, towards the end of the decade Soviet doctors, including Batkis, were instructed to drop all mention of homosexuality.
 Their bureaucratic masters drew a veil over the subject and kept it in the closet until the problem of AIDS in the 1980s obliged Gorbachev to admit the existence of homosexuality in the Soviet Union.
-The democratic gain of 1917 was obliterated in 1934 when, after the personal intervention of Stalin, laws making homosexuality punishable by imprisonment were re-introduced.
+The democratic gain of 1917 was obliterated in 1934 when, after the personal intervention of Stalin, laws making homosexuality punishable by imprisonment were reintroduced.

-Underlying this renewed attack was not, as many modern leshian and gay activists have ascerted, a historic incompatibility between socialism and lephian and gay liberation.
-To credit Stalin in the 1930s as socialist in the revolutionary sense of that word, shows a profound lack of understanding about the nature of socialism.
+Underlying this renewed attack was not, as many modern lesbian and gay activists have asserted, a historic incompatibility between socialism on the one hand and lesbian and gay liberation on the other.
+To credit Stalin in the 1930s as a socialist, in the revolutionary sense of that word, shows a profound lack of understanding about the nature of socialism.
 The attack actually represented a retreat from socialism as a result of the bureaucratic counter-revolution.
 The revolutionary perspective of removing the oppressive aspects of family life through the socialisation of domestic tasks, child rearing and so on, was abandoned by the Stalinist apparatus.
-This was no tactical and temporary retreat dictated by the appalling poverty of the young workers' republic and its inability to be able to afford to socialise domestic labour.
+This was no tactical and temporary retreat dictated by the appalling poverty of the young workers' republic and its inability to be able to afford the socialising of domestic labour.

-On the contrary it was a conscious strategy directed at resurrecting as a noble ideal the bourgeois model of family life, which every Soviet man and woman should follow.
+On the contrary it was a conscious strategy, directed at resurrecting as a noble ideal the bourgeois model of family life, which every Soviet man and woman should follow.
 The woman was expected to carry out domestic tasks as well as working in a Soviet factory.
-This revival of the bourgeois family by Staliniam was designed to to essist the bureaucratic caste develop Soviet industry and agriculture in a manner that served its own narrow interests and bolstered its own privileges.
-Just as capitalism, in its defence of the family, is obliged to oppose all threats to the heterocoxual, nuclear norm so Stalinism was obliged to do the same.
+This revival of the bourgeois family by Stalinism was designed to help the bureaucratic caste develop Soviet industry and agriculture in a manner that served its own narrow interests and bolstered its own privileges.
+Just as capitalism, in its defence of the family, is obliged to oppose all threats to the heterosexual nuclear norm, so Stalinism was obliged to do the same.
 To justify this the bureaucracy propagated the theory that homosexuality was a bourgeois deviation, typical of degenerate capitalism in general and fascism in particular.
-The pro-Stalinist author Maxim Gorkii summed up the official Soviet attitude in the 1930s and showed the distance that separated the degenerated workers' state and the Bolshevik government of 1917 when he wrots:
+The pro-Stalinist author Maxim Gorkii summed up the official Soviet attitude in the 1930s and showed the distance that separated the degenerated workers' state and the Bolshevik government of 1917 when he wrote: